 Click to join the Sustainable Thornbury Facebook group

-At the AGM on 23rd May 2012, the members decided ST membership should continue to be free.
+At the last AGM, the members decided ST membership should continue to be free.
 Please join if you want to hear about and support what we are doing.

 We thank solar panel installer Ethical Solar for donating £1000.

 South Gloucestershire Council has generously given us more grants of over £1000 under their community grant scheme and environmental grant scheme, and is our partner in the Energy-Smart Homes Trail.
 We are very grateful for their support.
 The grants were to help with a range of running costs, including organising the EcoFair and the Community Supported Agriculture scheme.
 The Energy-Smart Homes Trail is also supported by a generous grant from the Energy Savings Trust.

 Sustainable Thornbury is a community group focussed on the market town of Thornbury and the surrounding area in South Gloucestershire, England.
 We are concerned about global warming and peak oil, so we are trying to make our town more sustainable.
 We are a Transition Initiative.
 More ...